 I’ve included my first list for you below.
 When I start to struggle or have a hard period, I review it and add to it.
 I think that is especially important, to keep your list and the reasons you love your body current.
 You will start to see the reasons multiply and that will lend further motivation as you strive towards health.

-Now, I use a scale as a measurement tool as I am actively trying to lose weight and get in shape.
-HOwever, I no longer allow it to hold power over me as I did previously.
-I used to lose entire days or even weeks of progress after a “bad” weigh in.
+I use a scale as a measurement tool as I am actively trying to lose weight and get in shape.
+However, I no longer allow it to hold power over me as I did previously.
+Before, after a “bad” weigh in, I could lose entire days or even weeks of progress.
 I thought I had worked hard and still gained or didn’t lose much so I would then eat like a jerk and not workout because it didn’t seem to matter.

 Pay attention to how you feel.
 Are you less tired, have more energy, sleeping through the night?
 All of these are good indications that your work towards a healthy lifestyle is going well.
 If you notice that you are not feeling better, you should try and evaluate what’s going on.
 Maybe your diet doesn’t include enough nutrition, you are running low on electrolytes, or you have slacked off on exercising.

 This is especially important if you have children or are often around young people.
-If you make a conscious decision to stop talking negatively about your body, accept compliments with grace and genuine thanks, and speak positively about yourself and those around you, not only will you begin to feel more confident but you will inspire that in the little ears who listen to everything you say.
+Make a conscious decision to stop talking negatively about your body and accept compliments with grace and genuine thanks.
+Speak positively about yourself and those around you.
+Then, not only will you begin to feel more confident but you will inspire that behavior in the little ears who listen to everything you say.

 You probably notice this about yourself and while that is the first step, acknowledging that there is something you need to change, it is not the most difficult.
 Stopping those automatic thoughts and reactions isn’t easy.
 Some of us could use professional help in this area in the form of cognitive therapy.